 Break it Down and Get it Right

-Perfectionists will find a best friend in Break it Down mode.
+Perfectionists will find a friend in Break it Down mode.
 It makes learning the routines much easier and you can request the dancer to go as slow or as fast as you like.
 Several voice commands allow you to make the most out of this mode such as “Record Video.”
 The “Record Video” command films you attempting the move and then shows how the recorded clip is matching up with the in-game dancer.
 There’s no need to perform the whole dance in this mode either.
-You can pinpoint the exact moves you want to work on and the instructor will narrow the practice down to just those moves.
+You can pinpoint the exact moves you want to practice and the instructor will narrow the session down to just those moves.

 Lighting and Lenses